frankstepanski/node-express-course/week3/readme.md

 Test out a few of the routes you have created. :smile:

->We will add more as we go throughout this course.
+>We will continue to deploy our add as we add more functionality to it.
 For now, we just wanted to test out deployment.

 ![congrats](images/congrats.gif)